TruJet

 TruJet was an Indian regional airline based at Rajiv Gandhi International Airport in Hyderabad.
 The airline commenced operations in July 2015 and ceased all operations in February 2022.
+At its peak, the airline had seven aircraft, and was India's longest serving regional airline.

 History

 Turbo Megha Airways Private Limited was incorporated on March 14, 2013 with Ram Charan and Vankayalapati Umesh as promoters, with the backing of 20 investors.
 The company planned to operate ATR aircraft primarily aimed at pilgrims and middle class travellers to destinations like Tirupati.

 The airline obtained a No Objection Certificate from the Ministry of Civil Aviation on 21 July 2014.